Examples of Bookkeeping

-In this case, Joe purchased a car by making payment of $50,000.
-In double-entry, both the asset bought (i.e.) Car has been added and the corresponding reduction from the bank balance has been recorded completely.
+In this case, Joe purchased a car by making a payment of $50,000.
+In double-entry, both the asset bought (i.e.) Car has been added, and the corresponding reduction from the bank balance has been recorded entirely.

 Bookkeeping Example #3

-In this case, the purchase of raw material for $5,000 have been recorded along with the cash payment of $2,000 and trade payables of $3,000 has been captured.
-The double-entry system helps to track all the credit transactions and helps us to know the fund requirement of the business as the credit transactions needs to be settled after the due date.
+Here, the purchase of raw material for $5,000 is recorded, with the cash payment of $2,000, and trade payables of $3,000 are captured.
+The double-entry system helps to track all the credit transactions and helps us to know the fund requirement of the business as the credit transactions need to be settled after the due date.
 It acts as a check for the cash flow position of the business.

 Bookkeeping Example #4

-Bookkeeping is important for all business models if proper tracking of financial transactions don’t happen it leads to failure of business due to improper financial management.
-As per the present laws, bookkeeping is must as to meet the requirements of audits, tax obligations, etc.
+Bookkeeping is vital for all business models.
+If proper tracking of financial transactions doesn’t happen, it leads to the failure of business due to improper financial management.
+As per the present laws, bookkeeping is a must to meet the requirements of audits, tax obligations, etc.

-This has been a guide to Bookkeeping Examples.
-Here we discuss single entry and double-entry bookkeeping types along with examples and detailed explanation.
+This article has been a guide to Bookkeeping Examples.
+Here we discuss single entry and double-entry bookkeeping types along with examples and detailed explanations.
 You can learn more from the following articles –